 A student's SAP status is determined by the Office of the Registrar for students not receiving financial aid.
 For purposes of financial aid eligibility (FA/VA-SAP) is determined by the Director of Financial Aid.
 SAP and FA/VA-SAP are applied consistently to all categories of students (e.g. part-time, full-time, undergraduate, and graduate) and across all academic programs.
 SAP and FA/VA-SAP are calculated at the end of every student semester for all students.
-SAP and FA/VA-SAP are based on two measurements, a qualitative (Cumulative GPA (CGPA)) measure and a quantitative (progress to completion) measure.
+SAP and FA/VA-SAP are dualitative (Cumulative GPA (CGPA)) measure and a quantitative (progress to completion) measure.